contently/slate/source/index.md

 ---- | ---- | ----
-id | Integer | The unique identifier for the story. status | String | The current status of the story. title | String | The story title. content | String (HTML) | The raw HTML of the story. url | String | A link to the story on the Contently platform.
+id | Integer | The unique identifier for the story. status | String | The current status of the story. story_type | String | The type of story, such as Article or Infographic. title | String | The story title. content | String (HTML) | The raw HTML of the story. url | String | A link to the story on the Contently platform.